 Identify each item of luggage on the inside and outside with your name, home address, and destination.
 To avoid theft, never leave luggage unattended.

-Read about the limited Personal Property Benefit included in the UCEAP Insurance policy brochure
+Read about the Personal Property Benefit included in the UCEAP Insurance Plan

 and assess if the coverage is adequate.
 You may decide to protect your belongings with additional insurance.

 Never put valuables in checked luggage.
 Check with your airline regarding the latest baggage allowance and other restrictions.
 It is best to take a large internal frame backpack and a midsized duffel bag.
 Check with your airline about the carry-on allowance.
 If you are able, you may want to carry a daypack and a laptop (in a standard computer case) onto the plane.

 Costa Rica has two well-defined seasons: dry and wet.
 The country ranks among the rainiest in the world.
 The cloud forest of Monteverde tends to be cool, damp, and windy because of its cloud cover and high elevation.
 Past participants recommend traveling lightly and taking clothing for all climates, but not too much of any one thing.

 Although it can get hot around midday in Monteverde, it is good to be able to protect your arms and legs.
 Take two or three lightweight, oversized shirts to wear when hiking; this type of shirt covers your arms and provides good protection from bug bites while maintaining comfort.

 The UCEAP Student Budget does not include funds for the purchase of clothing abroad.

 The following items are essential: